 After numerous dud clothing and household purchases, here is why I am skeptical of product reviews and why I now take them with a grain of salt.

-Dud jewelry, clothing household appliances (that can burn your house down), restaurants (if you want a dose of food poisoning), computers, and books all have amazing online reviews, that are just not worth taking any notice of.
-In fact some are complete garbage.
+Dud jewelry, clothing, household appliances (that can burn your house down), restaurants (if you want a dose of food poisoning), computers, and books all have amazing online reviews that are just not worth taking any notice of.
+In fact many are complete garbage.

 Discovering Fake Reviews

 When reviewing ratings we tend to look at the number of stars a product has and look at maybe a couple of the first reviews below them.

 I was looking at an app I had once used the free version of.
 It had a 4.6-star rating on Shopify which uses the Trustpilot rating software.